-Vital documents will be translated for each eligible LEP language group in our service area that constitutes 5% or 1,000, whichever is less, of the population of persons eligible to be served or likely to be encountered.
-Translated materials will be placed online and in appropriate public (or private) places accessible to LEP persons.
-The safe harbor provisions apply to the translation of written documents only, and do not affect the requirement to provide meaningful access to LEP individuals through competent oral interpreters where oral language services are needed and are reasonable.
-When appropriate, translation of any document will be communicated orally in the appropriate language.
+Vital documents will be translated for the Spanish speaking population in our service area which constitutes 5% or 1,000, whichever is less, of the population of persons eligible to be served or likely to be encountered.
+Translated materials will be placed online and in appropriate places accessible to Spanish speaking persons in Jackson County.
+The safe harbor provisions apply to the translation of written documents only, and do not affect the requirement to provide meaningful access to LEP individuals through competent oral interpreters where oral language services are needed and reasonable.
+Brochures for both door-to-door and the deviated fixed route are published in Spanish and distributed to local businesses, and human resource agencies.